NethServer/docs/administrator-manual/en/web_proxy.rst

 * Transparent: all clients are automatically forced to use the proxy for HTTP connections
 * Transparent SSL: all clients are automatically forced to use the proxy for HTTP and HTTPS connections

-.. note:: Please make sure to have Users module installed (nethserver-directory package), if you plan to use authenticate mode.
+.. note:: If you plan to use authenticate mode, please make sure to configure an Account provider.

 Client configuration
 ====================